banner-3

 Social Medicine Curriculum, 2024-2025

 The Social Medicine Curriculum is a longitudinal module that integrates social medicine concepts and application in teaching, clinical care delivery, and research for our three Residency tracks (Pediatrics, Internal Medicine and Family Medicine).
 There are multidisciplinary personnel involved in curating, designing and delivering the Social Medicine Curriculum, including residents, faculty and staff.
-This Curriculum facilitates the integration of psychosocial, person-centered, and structural analysis throughout the training of our medical physicians.

 Social Medicine Rounds

-Our Social Medicine Rounds are an opportunity to connect our staff, faculty, trainees and community members to local and national leaders who discuss the medical, economic and psychosocial issues impacting the health and wellness of our Bronx community.
+Our Social Medicine Rounds are an opportunity to connect our staff, faculty, trainees and community members to local and national leaders who discuss the medical, economic and social issues impacting the health and wellness of our Bronx community.
 We meet every 4th Tuesday of the month on a virtual platform that allows us to be in community, not just with our staff, trainees and faculty, but with other Bronx residents.

 Tri-Track